-The Prince Albert Municipal council approved the SDF at its meeting held end of February 2014 that provides a framework with a 20-year horizon. ensure integration of the Spatial Development Framework and the Integrated Development Plan the SDF approved in 2014 is in the process of review.
-The review process was initiated in July 2016 where the public was invited to register as stakeholders in the review process.
+Albert The Prince Municipal council approved the SDF at its meeting held end of February 2014 that provides a framework with a 20-year horizon.
+To ensure the integration of the Spatial Development Framework and the Integrated Development Plan the SDF approved in 2014 is in the process of amendment.
+The amendment process was initiated in July 2017 where the public was invited to register as stakeholders in the review process.
 No stakeholders registered.
 The Municipality again advertised for suggestions on the amendment to the SDF.
 Input was invited through advertisements, in public meetings and via the municipal radio programme.
 Several input were received that can be summed up as follows: